clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 	#.
 No change is needed to the :file:`xvnc@service` script.

-After you have restarted your VNC session, you can verify that it's only accepting connection from localhost by using the :command:`netstat` command like this:
+After you have restarted your VNC session, you can verify that it only accepts connections from localhost by using the :command:`netstat` command like this:

 	.. code-block:: console